quberoot/Health/General/RayPeat/RayPeatNotesDennis.md

 <li>Fiber from potatoes is good but it not good when it comes form cereal grains.</li>
 <li>Drinks a lot of orange juice and ice cream.</li>
 <li>emphasis a lot on thyroid function</li>
 <li>Iron deficiency is extremely rare, iron overload is actually more common, iron while important it is toxic in larger doses.
-Anemia is generally caused by low thyroid function rather than due to low iron.</li>
+Anemia is generally caused by low thyroid function rather than due to low iron.
+Corrborating views about iron can be found <a href"https://www.youtube.com/watch?v=vYvXJRTlut4">here </a></li>
 <li>Aspirin is one of the best medications out there for cancer.<br />Sugar can be therapeutic in small quantities.
 Early treatments of diabetes involved giving patient large quantities of sugar.</li>
 <li>Salt is also very therapeutic.</li>
 <li>As many as 15 plus nutritional substances have insulin-like properties.</li>
 <li>He is not keen on exercise, and does not exercise himself.</li>
 <li>Simoncini a physian who treats cancer patients with baking soda has been mentioned by Ray Peat in a postive light. http://www.simoncinicancertherapy.com</li>
 </ul>

 <p>&nbsp;</p>